I’ve been snorkeling since I was 8 years old and I’ve owned and used a lot of different kinds of masks.

 Either way, the Clareza is everything you would want in a backup mask.

 You get Phantom Aquatics reliability and design, along with all of the standard quality mask features–including silicone skirts, tempered glass, low volume design, good seal, and the tri-window design gives you a better field of vision than even some of the more pricey snorkel masks.

 It also comes in a ton of different color options (if that matters to you).
 For under $30 (depending on where and when you pick it up), this is a fantastic backup snorkeling mask that even experienced snorkelers and divers would be happy to have as a just-in-case.

 Best Snorkel Mask for Larger Faces: Cressi Z1

-The Z1, like most of the masks on the list, is frameless with a wide field of vision, has the silicone skirt that is necessary for comfort while snorkeling or diving, uses tempered glass and has an easy-to-adjust buckle that lets you make changes on the fly.
+Like a few of the masks on the list, it is frameless with a wide field of vision, has the silicone skirt that is necessary for comfort while snorkeling or diving, uses tempered glass and has an easy-to-adjust buckle that lets you make changes on the fly.

 Best Snorkel Mask for Smaller Faces (great for women): TUSA TM-5700 Liberator Plus Scuba Diving Mask